-See BA (Honors) for Faculty regulations concerning the Honors program.
+See Bachelor of Arts (Honors) for Faculty regulations concerning the Honors program.

 The Honors program offers students an additional opportunity to develop their research and critical skills, and to acquire solid knowledge of theory, while maintaining intensive creative and performative learning.
 Successful completion of an Honors degree positions students ideally for graduate studies.